adityakanthe10/Swigato/README.md

 The front end of Swigato includes all the necessary pages that a food delivery platform should have.
 Some of these pages are:

 ### For Users:
-- **Homepage**: This page provides an overview of the platform and links to various restaurants.
+- **Homepage**: This page provides an overview of the platform and various dishes.
-- **Restaurant List**: This page lists all the available restaurants along with their menus.
+- **Menu**: This page lists all the available dishes along with their price.
-- **Menu**: This page displays the menu items of a selected restaurant.
 - **Cart**: This page allows users to review their selected items before placing an order.
-- **Order History**: This page shows the user's past orders.
+- **Order**: This page shows the user's orders.
-- **Profile**: This page allows users to view and edit their profile details.

-### For Restaurants:
+### For Restaurants Admin's:
-- **Dashboard**: This page provides an overview of the restaurant's orders and statistics.
+- **Menu Management**: This section includes:
+    - Add Menu Item: Allows the restaurant to add new menu items, including uploading images, setting names, descriptions, prices, and categories.
-- **Menu Management**: These pages allow the restaurant to add, update, and delete menu items.
+    - List Menu Items: Displays all current menu items with options to view, update, and delete items.
 - **Order Management**: This page allows the restaurant to view and manage current orders.
-- **Profile**: This page allows the restaurant to view and edit their profile details.

-To build the front end, we use frameworks and libraries such as ReactJS, CSS, and Tailwind CSS for styling.
-To manage the state of the application, we use Redux.
+To build the front end, we use frameworks and libraries such as ReactJS, and CSS for styling.
+To manage the state of the application we use React's built-in state management system.

 ## Back End